haiwera-silk-cd/magento-devdocs/guides/v2.1/migration/migration-tool-install.md

 ### Install from GitHub {#install-github}

-If you've cloned Magento 2 from the GitHub repository, follow the steps below to install the Data Migration Tool.
+If you've cloned Magento 2 from the GitHub repository, follow the steps below to install the 数据迁移工具.

 1. Log in to your Magento server as, or switch to, <a href="{{ page.baseurl }}/install-gde/prereq/apache-user.html">the Magento file system owner</a>.
 2. Change to Magento 2 root directory.